LinogeFly/hide-unwanted-streams-on-twitch/docs/.userscript/README.md

 ![Blocked channels](https://cdn.rawgit.com/LinogeFly/Scripts/master/hideUnwantedStreamsOnTwitch/images/screenshot1_blockedChannels.png)

 ## Supported pages
-Not all pages on [Twitch TV](http://www.twitch.tv/) web site are affected by the userscript, for example streams/videos on Home page will not be hidden for blocked channels.
+Not all pages on [Twitch TV](http://www.twitch.tv/) web site are affected by the userscript.
+For example, streams/videos on Home page will not be hidden for blocked channels.
 Here is the list of supported pages:
 - Games
 - Channels
 - Videos